software-validation-intern/git-commands/README.md

 # eg. git push -f origin master

 git log # To check the <old-commit-id>
-git remote -v # To check <remote-name>, the <remote-name> is the name on the far left
+git log --oneline -n # The n is the number of logs you want to show git remote -v # To check <remote-name>, the <remote-name> is the name on the far left
 # Branch name is the one you see on Git bash, self explonatory
 ```